 \subsection{Multiple Environments}

-It is often possible to obtain datasets collected from multiple environments $\gE$ in the form $\left\{\left(\vx_i^e, y_i^e\right)_{i=1}^N \right\}_{e \in \gE}$.
-For example, data may be records obtained between hospitals under varying protocols or images of houses collected in different seasons.
-As a more concrete example, the WILDS benchmark \cite{WILDSdataset} offers a curated collection of multiple environment data from real-world scenarios.
+Often we collect datasets from multiple environments $\gE$ in the form $\left\{\left(\vx_i^e, y_i^e\right)_{i=1}^N \right\}_{e \in \gE}$.
+For example, records obtained from hospitals under varying protocols or images of houses collected in different seasons.
+The WILDS benchmark \citep{WILDSdataset} offers a curated collection of multiple environment data from real-world scenarios.

-As many machine learning algorithms operate on i.i.d. data, practitioners may shuffle the data collected from multiple environments. \citet{IRM} suggest that information about the data generating process is lost when we shuffle, and spurious associations can occur in the data after doing so.
-Furthermore, by shuffling the data, we lose any distinction between associations across and within environments.
+As many machine learning algorithms operate on the i.i.d. assumption, practitioners may shuffle the data collected from multiple environments. \citet{IRM} suggest that information about the data generating process is lost when we shuffle: by shuffling the data, we lose any distinction between associations across and within environments.
 For example, a spurious association exists between grass features and the cow label in \Cref{fig:spurious_associations}, yet this association does not hold across environments if one environment is alpine pastures and another is the beach.

-How can we use this information effectively?
-From a causal perspective, we can treat each environment as being generated from a set of interventions on style variables in the SCD (\Cref{fig:general_SCD}).
-Each environment encodes a specific set of interventions, and a greater variety of environments should reveal style variables as having unstable correlations with the output, while content variables should remain predictive.
+How can we use environment labels effectively?
+From a causal perspective, we can treat each environment as being a distinct interventional distribution, generated by interventions on style variables in the SCD (\Cref{fig:general_SCD}).
+A variety of environments should reveal style variables as having unstable correlations with the output, while content variables should remain predictive.

-\begin{cp}{Data collected from multiple environments}{multi_env} For data in the form $\{\rmX^e, Y^e \}_{e \in \gE}$ where $\gE$ is a set of environments, it is often reasonable to view each environment as being generated by a set of interventions on the \emph{style} variables in the SCD (\Cref{fig:general_SCD}).
+\begin{cp}{Multiple Environments}{multi_env} For data in the form $\{\rmX^e, Y^e \}_{e \in \gE}$ where $\gE$ is a set of environments, it is often reasonable to view each environment as being generated by a set of interventions on the \emph{style} variables in the SCD (\Cref{fig:general_SCD}).
 Of course, this perspective fails when the underlying SCM differs between environments. \end{cp}

 The methods in this section propose identifying the predictive features across all environments and learning an invariant mapping from the invariant features to the output variable $Y$.
 We interpret the invariant features as content features in the SCD or causal parents of Y.